NTNU-IMT/stormbird/book/src/line_model/building_line_model.md

 # Building a line model

 Stormbird uses a *builder* to simplify the construction of a line force model.

-That means that it is not necessary
+More to come.
+See the examples for now...